Jacqueline-Wen/cs6120-AdvCompilers-Tasks/Task12-dynamic-compilers/discussion_post.md

 ## Tracing

 ## Testing
-We evaluated our optimizer on three tests: a custom `sum_loop` bril program and two existing benchmarks from the `core` folder in `bril/benchmarks`: `armstrong` and `sum-divisors`.
+We evaluated our trace program on three tests: a custom `sum_loop` bril program and two existing benchmarks from the `core` folder in `bril/benchmarks`: `armstrong` and `sum-divisors`.
 Our created `sum_loop` program takes an input n and computes the sum of integers from 1 to n - 1.
 This gives us a simple, loop-heavy test.

 For each test, we created four versions in the directory:
 1. `*.json`: the original Bril program in JSON form.